apmleandro/sql-data-studies/README.md

 # sql-data-studies
-Analysis of selected databases mostly using postgres
+Analysis of selected databases mostly using postgres and sqlite